 According to 2019 data collected by KidsCount.org, 34% of all children in the United States live in single-family households, totaling 23,756,000.
 In Arkansas, the figure is 37% – or 239,000 children.
 The numbers are significant because many of these single-family households depend on child support payments to make things work.

 If you’re a divorcing parent in Arkansas facing child support negotiations, or you’re divorced and a support arrangement is already in place that you wish to modify, you need to understand the laws regarding child support in the state.

-For more than 20 years, the Scholl Law Firm, PLLC, has been helping families with a variety of issues – including child custody and child support – in and around Little Rock and Conway, Arkansas.
+For more than 20 years, the Scholl Law Firm, PLLC, has been helping families with a variety of issues – including child custody and child support – in and around Little Rock, Arkansas.
 Attorney Scott A. Scholl is ready to advise and guide you in setting up or modifying an existing child support arrangement.

 Child Support – Arkansas

 According to Administrative Order 10 (modified and effective from July 2020), Arkansas law on child support is based on “the concept that children should receive the same proportion of parental income that they would have received had the parents lived together and shared financial resources.”
 In other words, child support payments are based on the best interests and welfare of the child or children involved, and not on the custodial parent’s personal needs or wants.

 A parent’s income for computing child support is derived from all sources of income, including wages, commissions, self-employment earnings, pensions, disability payments and investment income.
 Deductions for income taxes, Social Security, Medicare and medical insurance payments for dependent children are allowed before both the payor and payee’s income are entered into a state-sanctioned Child Support Calculator, which will determine the applicable income for both parents.

 Reliable Legal Representation